lynx-family/lynx-textra/README.md

 Bugs and feature requests are filed in [Github Issues](https://github.com/lynx-family/lynx-textra/issues)

-Large discussions and proposals are discussed in [Github Discussions](https://github.com/lynx-family/lynx-textra/discussions)

-You are always very welcome to join the [Discord Channel](https://discord.gg/mXk7jqdDXk) and meet others who are enthusiastic about making LynxTextra great.
+You are always very welcome to join the [Discord Channel](https://discord.com/channels/1345754526174543964/1410368926969237685) and meet others who are enthusiastic about making LynxTextra great.

 ## Credits